 Also, you need to consider the risks of detoxing on your own without medical supervision.
 You could easily run into a medical complication and find that you’re not able to get help.
 It’s much safer to go through the process when you’re in a supervised and monitored facility.

-Here at Northpoint Evergreen Bellevue, we know how important it is for you to find detox services.
+Here at Northpoint the Evergreen, we know how important it is for you to find detox services.
 However, they need to be effective and targeted to meet your needs.
 We can assist you with that.

-Is it time for you to consider going to a drug detox center in Sammamish in Washington State?
+Is it time for you to consider going to a drug detox center near Sammamish in Washington State?
 What can we do to help you get started?
 Please contact us to find out.